ltrgoddard/thesis/bibl.markdown

 Luna, Joe and Jow Lindsay, eds., *Hix Eros: On the Late Poetry of J.H.
 Prynne* (Brighton: Hi Zero and Sad Press, 2014)

-Lynd, Robert S. and Helen Merrell, *Middletown: A Study in American Culture* (New York: Harcourt, Brace and Company, 1929)
+Lynd, Robert S. and Helen Merrell Lynd, *Middletown: A Study in American Culture* (New York: Harcourt, Brace and Company, 1929)

 Lytle Shaw, *Frank O'Hara: The Poetics of Coterie* (Iowa City: University of Iowa Press, 2006)